petermattia/petermattia/_posts/2021-12-05-perpetual-motion.markdown

 could, in theory, exceed the losses from the electrochemical system?

 If you’ve made it this far and have the solution, email me and I’ll post the best answers in a new post.

+**EDIT (2022-03-13)**: Leonard Bezinge replied with the following message:

+> Your machine wouldn't be perpentual for the following reason:
+>
+> You are **generating** oxygen at altitude zero while **consuming** oxygen at 173 km altitude.
+> The system is losing energy over time, and decreasing its total entropy.
+> The energy loss corresponds to the work it would take to bring oxygen
+> all the way up to your fuel cell (as you mentioned, oxygen is denser than air).
+> In an isolated environment, your system will stop when the oxygen around your fuel cell is depleted.